UK Visa Interview Questions With Answers (UKVI Guide)

 How to Prepare for a UK Visa Interview?

-To prepare for the visa interview in the United Kingdom, you should start by familiarizing yourself with what is needed for your visa category.
+To prepare for the visa interview in the United Kingdom, you should start by familiarising yourself with what is needed for your visa category.
 Then, put together all necessary papers, such as a passport, financial statements, supporting letters, etc.

 Answer common questions confidently and honestly during mock interviews.
 Investigate why you are visiting, especially for tourism, business, or study, and have the details at hand.
 Wear official clothes and arrive on time to avoid last-minute pressure.